gbdev/pandocs/content/pixel_fifo.md

 - FIFOs are manipulated only during mode 3 (pixel transfer)

 ### FIFO Pixel Fetcher
-The pixel fetcher has 8 steps, each taking 1 cycle(?).
+The pixel fetcher has 8 steps.
 The order of the steps are as follows:

 - Sleep
 - Get tile